aiwantaozi/infra-logging/DESIGN.md

 3. Rancher service level log set and collect, As a user deploys a container/service a user can specify a log path, along with log types such as Apache, Nginx, Syslog, log4j, etc for the actual log line.
 4. When the log configuration is change, the fluentd process should be reload, and use the latest config.
 5. Support data store elastic, splunk, syslog and kafka.
 6. Support service log format Apache, Nginx, Syslog, log4j.
-7. Support deploy by the rancher catalog.
+7. Support deploy by the k8s yaml.

 ## Implementation

-1. Defining k8s CustomerResourceDefine, include fluentd configuration and the host environment information.
+### Watcher: watch crd change, reload fluentd
+1. Defining 2 k8s CustomerResourceDefine, cluster level logging config crd, namespace level logging config crd.
-2. Using the kubectl to trigger the change instead of UI, because the UI part is not ready.
+2. Using the kubectl to trigger the change instead of UI.
 3. Running fluentd.
 First time deploy, it will get the fluentd configuration from k8s and build the fluentd configure file.
-4. Watching crd change.
-After deployed, Watch the crd change from k8s, after config changed, generate new fluentd config and reload config
+4. Watching cluster level logging crd change, namespace level logging crd change.
+After deployed, Watch the crd change from k8s, after config changed, generate new fluentd config and reload config.
+5. Will use k8s crd "resourceVersion" to get the latest log version, diff with current config with current node to check whether the config is changed.
 5. Collecting docker log, the config generate will use fluentd kubernete metadata plugin to collect docker log, and it will add more tag, like namespace.
 6. Sending log to elastic-search.
 7. Support different environment log, user could configure different target in different env, the env target could not overwrite the cluster env.
 8. When Rancher Logging is enabled, we will disable logging drivers for containers and ignore them in the compose files.
+9. When it reload fail will fail in the health check.

+### k8s Controller: support UI operate k8s crd.
+1. Add cluster logging resource and namespace logging resource API operate.
+2. Resource CRUD function.

+### k8s Service log: support generate service log annomation, volume mount and so on
-9. Collecting service log.
+1. Collecting service log.
 For service/container log, user can define the log path and the log format, support format include Apache, Nginx, Syslog, log4j.
 Add support in fluentd config generator.
-10. Need to update Rancher agent to create a volume mount the user log to path  /var/lib/docker/volumes/<name>/*/file, <name> will be replaced with the multiple directories, including the information about namespace, stack, service.
+2. Need to update Rancher agent to create a volume mount the user log to path  /var/lib/docker/volumes/<name>/*/file, <name> will be replaced with the multiple directories, including the information about namespace, stack, service.
-11. About the user-defined service, we need to write a fluentd plugin to collect the info from the path and add tag.
+3. About the user-defined service, we need to write a fluentd plugin to collect the info from the path and add tag.
-12. Integrating with rancher, use catalog to deploy the logging.
+4. Integrating with rancher, use catalog to deploy the logging.
-13. Supporting for more storage, include elastic-search, splunk, kafka.
+5. Supporting for more storage, include elastic-search, splunk, kafka.

 The workflow is like this picture:
 ![sequence picture](https://www.draw.io/?lightbox=1&highlight=FFFFFF&edit=_blank&layers=1&nav=1&title=logging_sequence.xml#Uhttps%3A%2F%2Fraw.githubusercontent.com%2Faiwantaozi%2Fdraw%2Fmaster%2Flogging_sequence.xml)